Prosperity Haven Ohio

 Marijuana can cause pupils to either expand or constrict, though the most noticeable way that marijuana use changes the eyes is by making them bloodshot and causing “stoner eyes” or “stoned eyes”.

-Pinpoint pupils are another common sign of drug use.
-These small, constricted pupils are caused by depressants like heroin, oxycodone, and alcohol.
-These substances have a sedative effect on the brain, leading to slower thinking and impaired judgment.
+Drugs that cause pinpoint pupils have a sedative effect on the brain, leading to slower thinking and impaired judgment.
 The body responds by producing chemicals that constrict the pupils in order to reduce light entering the eyes.

-Opioids are the drugs that caused the most pronounced pinpoint pupil effects.
+Opioids cause the most pronounced pinpoint pupil effects.
 Here are a few of the most commonly used opioids:

 Codeine

-Codeine is considered one of the weaker opioids, but this does not mean that it can’t be abused or cause pinpoint pupils.
+Codeine is considered a weaker opioid, although it can still be abused and cause pinpoint pupils.
 Codeine is found in many prescription and over-the-counter medications, such as pain relievers and cough syrups.
 When codeine is taken for recreational purposes, it causes the user to feel relaxed and euphoric.
 These effects are accompanied by constricted pupils.

-If someone takes codeine preparations that also contain acetaminophen for a long period of time, you may also notice that the whites of their eyes become yellowed.
-This is caused by live damage from the acetaminophen.
+If someone takes codeine preparations that also contain acetaminophen for a long period, the whites of their eyes may become yellowed.
+This is caused by liver damage from acetaminophen.

 Oxycodone

-Oxycodone is a powerful opioid that is often prescribed for severe pain.
-This drug can be taken in pill form, or it can be injected.
+Oxycodone is a powerful opioid often prescribed for severe pain.
+This drug can be taken in pill form or injected.
 Oxycodone produces the same effects as codeine, but its potency is significantly higher.
 When someone takes oxycodone without medical supervision, they are at risk of developing an addiction.
 In addition, this drug can cause constricted pupils.

 Heroin

 Heroin is one of the most well-known and dangerous opioids that someone could take.
-It is an illegal substance that is highly addictive.
+It is a highly addictive illegal substance.
 In addition to an intense high, users experience pinpoint pupils and can become unresponsive.

 Heroin, like other opioids, is now frequently cut with fentanyl, which further increases the dangers of taking this drug.